-As per I.S recommended method of mix design, a concrete is said to be high strength concrete if its strength is more than 35 M.Pa.
+As per I.S.’s recommended method of mix design, concrete is said to be high-strength concrete if its strength is more than 35 M.Pa.

-In the modern batching plants high strength concrete is produced mechanical manner.
+In modern batching plants, high-strength concrete is produced mechanical manner.

-The special method adopted for making high strength concrete are
+The methods adopted for making high-strength concrete are as follows: